UKHO/docs/docs/quality-assurance/safety-modelling.md

  * A list of risks and their potential impact to the mariner
  * A list of mitigations/ design changes/tests that may need to be included
   * The bowtie documents should be stored along with the other artifacts such as test approach etc.
  * Relevant PBI's tagged with a safety tag along with relevant details of what will be done to mitigate the safety impact.
  * Consideration of the whole system interaction and possible risks(This will develop as the system develops)
+ * There will be some risks that cannot be mitigated against (These should be identfied and documented that the risk cannot be mitigated.
+These could include such as the system deliverying information correctly, the use then takes that information and misinterprets the data.